 There’s nothing quite like the savory taste of smoked brisket or smoked salmon, but operating a wood-fired smoker is complicated and requires expertise.
 Thankfully, modern cooking technology has brought us the electric smoker, a decidedly cleaner, easier to use, and less labor-intensive way of smoking food.
 Here we’ll explore ten advantages of using an electric smoker, including ease of use, safety and health benefits.
+But are electric smokers any good?

 1. Electric smokers don’t use a lot of electricity